DandelionSprout/adfilt/Dandelion Sprout-s Redirector Assistant List/README.md

 6) Change Twitter's _jpg:large_-pseudoformatted images to standard JPG ones.
 7) Make R-18 Pixiv images slightly less blurry if you're not logged on.
 8) Redirect Google Play's app store's frontpage to its non-game category.
-9) Make it so that Reddit's 2018 GUI is used whenever possible, instead of their mid-2010's GUI.
+9) Shorten Google search result URLs, to make them easier to link to.
-10) Shorten Google search result URLs, to make them easier to link to.
+10) Redirect the pages for a paid version of one particular Windows 10 app to its equivalent but free version.
-11) Redirect the pages for a paid version of one particular Windows 10 app to its equivalent but free version.
+11) Redirect pages from their AMP versions to their normal phone versions.

 These things are also included in the list, but must be turned on manually:
 1) Make it so that YouTube's and Reddit's mid-2010's GUIs are used whenever possible, instead of their GUIs anno 2018.
 2) Edit Pixiv's search conditions, so that Latin tags are not case-sensitive and thus give more search results.
-3) One showcase of silly YouTube video replacement fun.
+3) Make it so that Reddit's 2018 GUI is used whenever possible, instead of their mid-2010's GUI.

 It's also possible to redirect regular webpage links into .onion pages (e.g. for Facebook and DuckDuckGo), although those entries have now been spun off into a separate list, called <b>Tor Redirector List</b>.